-CDL supports instructors through a variety of quality initiatives using the UNM Online Course Standard rubric.
+CDL supports instructors through a variety of quality initiatives using the UNM Online Course Standards Rubric (Word Version).
 This rubric provides a framework for online course design, and serves as a guide for instructors in developing new online courses and in self-assessing existing online courses.
 Its guidelines will also assist deans, chairs, and distance learning coordinators in developing and improving online course design and instruction in their programs.

 The standards behind the rubric were originally guided by ideas from the Provost’s UNM Faculty Online Standards Task Force (2005 – 2009).
 The Online Course Advisory Council later built on this foundation to develop a rubric that was approved by UNM Faculty Senate Teaching Enhancement Committee in 2013, and recently revised for clarity in 2019.
 The Rubric provides a framework for online course design based on the University of New Mexico’s online course standards, evidence-based practices for teaching and learning, federal compliance for online courses, and national standards for quality online course delivery (including Practices for Verification of Student Identity and Quality Matters Standards).